lovindata/blog/docs/posts/1/index.md

 - **DAT 2** with **11.21M parameters**
 - **DAT** with **14.80M parameters**

-By default, the method `PIL_DAT.Image.upscale` utilizes the **DAT light** models.
+By default, the method `PIL_DAT.Image.upscale` utilizes the embarked **DAT light** models.
 However, if you're feeling adventurous or require even higher image quality, you can access these advanced versions using **custom models**:

 ```python title="example_custom_model.py" hl_lines="6-7"
 from PIL.Image import open